adrianmrozo/ds/reports/project3.md

 ***2.)
 What services are being used in the example yml file?***
-The example yml file is stored, discussed and discribed in the issue I submitted during this milestone.
+The example yml file is stored, discussed and described in the issue I submitted during this milestone.
 Check it out again [here](https://github.com/adrianmrozo/ds/issues/4).

 Obviously the two used services are "web" and "redis".
 "Web" is being used to make the container available, i.e. binding the container and the host machine towards the port 5000 and "redis" is being used to import the publicly available image "alpine".